Souleymeine/Souleymeine/README.md

 ### Socially awkward French dude who likes history, photography, running, languages, memes and programming.

 - I'm currently *trying* to build a website which will contain all of my activities, projects, etc. My autobiography for short.
-- Fun fact : **Souleymeine** is my name, not a pseudo.
+- Fun fact : **Souleymeine** is my name, not a nickname.
 It stands for the correct pronounciation of "Souleymane", in Arabic "**سُلَيْمَان**".
 May be hard to pronounce for english natives though.
 - I try to be productive as much as I can, but I've got a lot of difficulties those time.
 I'll be more active as the year passes.
 I'll keep you up to date (someone ever comes here).

 ## Medias :